jasonpatrickellykrause/istio-training/labs/13-wasm-extensions.md

 The resource we can use to deploy a Wasm module to Istio is called the EnvoyFilter.
 EnvoyFilter gives us the ability to customize the Envoy configuration.
 It allows us to modify values, configure new listeners or clusters, and add filters.

-In the previous example, there was no need to push or publish the `main.wasm` file anywhere, as it was accessible by the Envoy proxy, because everything was running locally.
-However, now that we want to run the Wasm module in Envoy proxies that are part of the Istio service mesh, we need a way to make the `main.wasm` file available to all those proxies so they can load and run it.
+In the previous example, there was no need to push or publish the `main.wasm` file anywhere, as it was accessible by the Envoy proxy because everything was running locally.
+However, now that we want to run the Wasm module in Envoy proxies that are part of the Istio service mesh, we need to make the `main.wasm` file available to all those proxies so they can load and run it.

 Since Envoy can be extended using filters, we can use the Envoy HTTP Wasm filter to implement an HTTP filter with a Wasm module.
-This filter allows us to configure the Wasm module and to load the module file.
+This filter allows us to configure the Wasm module and load the module file.

-Here's an a snippet that shows how to load a Wasm module using the Envoy HTTP Wasm filter:
+Here's a snippet that shows how to load a Wasm module using the Envoy HTTP Wasm filter:

 ```yaml
 name: envoy.filters.http.wasm